 As the sun begins to set, catch a cab over to Toronto’s world-famous comedy club, The Second City, for a hilarious evening of sketches and improv.
 The Second City is one of the most recognizable names in improvisational comedy, having launched the careers of famous comedians like Dan Ackroyd, John Candy, Eugene Levy and Martin Short.
 You’ll be laughing out loud as you watch the madness ensue on stage.

 What better way is there to wrap up a delightful evening than with board games?
 Snakes and Lattes, located in the funky and queer-friendly Annex neighbourhood, is Toronto’s original board game café with a game library consisting of over 2,500 titles.
 Sip on a latte or alcoholic beverage as you and your friends keep the laughs going with fierce but friendly competition.

 Day 2: Live Music & Billiards

 Spend the day exploring the city and seeing its many attractions.
 When evening rolls around once again, head over to Sneaky Dee’s for a Tex-Mex meal in a graffiti-grunge setting.
 Openly gay-friendly, Sneaky Dee’s is one of the best places in the city to share a plate of nachos or fajitas and wash it down with a pint of beer.
 Alternatively, check out The Beaver, a New York-style late-night cafe on West Queen West which plays host to a variety of queer-friendly events.

 How about a little bit of live music to jam out to?
-Just down the street from Sneaky Dee’s, College Street Bar is a cozy, unpretentious hotspot with some of the best live music in the city.
-Attracting a mixed crowd of gay and straight, young and young-at-heart, College Street Bar features bands from a diverse range of genres.
-For an evening of jazz, head to The Rex on Queen Street, where there’s a different jazz or blues act every night of the week.
+Just down the street from Sneaky Dee’s, The Orbit Room is a cozy, unpretentious hotspot with some of the best live music in the city.
+Attracting a mixed crowd of straight and gay, young and young-at-heart, The Orbit Room features mainly R & B and soul bands, most nights of the week.
+For an evening of jazz, head to The Rex on Queen Street, where multiple bands play every night of the week.